Firefighting: Open air fire

 For outdoor fires, the seat of the fire is sprayed with a straight spray: the cooling effect immediately follows the "asphyxia" caused by vaporization and reduces the further amount of water required.
-This is because water droplets, upon forming in to water mist, increase their surface area by a large magnutude, greatly increasing the endothermic cooling effect and robbing the fire of oxygen.
+This is because water droplets, upon forming in to water mist, increase their surface area by a large magnitude, greatly increasing the endothermic cooling effect and robbing the fire of oxygen.
 A straight spray is used so the water arrives massively to the seat of the fire before it vaporizes.
 A strong spray may also have a mechanical effect; it can disperse the combustible product and thus prevent the fire from starting again.
 Spray is always aimed at a surface or an object.
 For this reason, the strategy is sometimes called a two-dimensional or 2D attack.

 An outdoor fire is always fed with air, and the risk to people is limited as they can move away from it, except in the case of wildfires or bushfires where they risk being easily surrounded by the flames.
 It might, however, be necessary to protect specific objects like houses or gas tanks against infrared radiation, and thus to use a diffused spray between the fire and the object.
 Breathing apparatus is often required as there is still the risk of inhaling smoke or poisonous gases.

 Closed volume fire

 Until the 1970s, fires were usually attacked while they declined, using the same strategy as for open air fires.
 Now fires are attacked in their development phase because firefighters arrive sooner at the site of a fire and because of changes in building construction.
 The increasing use of thermal insulation confines the heat, and modern materials, especially polymers, produce much more heat than do traditional materials like wood, plaster, stone, and bricks.
 Under these conditions, there is a greater risk of backdraft and flashover.

 Directly spraying the seat of the fire in enclosed areas can have unfortunate consequences: the force of water pushes air in front of it, which supplies the fire with extra oxygen before the water.
 The most important issue is not combating the flames, but controlling the fire; for example, cooling the smoke so that it cannot spread and start fires further away, and endanger the lives of people, including the firefighters.

-When a fire spreads beyond the building of its origin and spreads throughout the neighborhood, it is called a “conflagration.”
+When a fire spreads beyond the building of its origin and spreads throughout the neighborhood, it is called a "conflagration."
 Today, a conflagration is a large fire that is beyond the capability of the fire service to contain.

 The volume of the fire must be cooled before its seat is attacked.
 This strategy, originally of Swedish origin (Mats Rosander & Krister Giselsson), was adapted by London Fire Officer Paul Grimwood following a decade of operational use in the busy West End of London between 1984 and 1994 and termed the three-dimensional or 3D attack.